AliceO2Group/QualityControl/doc/Advanced.md

       },
       "postprocessing": {                 "": "Configuration parameters for post-processing", "periodSeconds": 10.0,            "": "Sets the interval of checking all the triggers.
-One can put a very small value", "": "for async processing, but use 10 or more seconds for synchronous operations" }
+One can put a very small value", "": "for async processing, but use 10 or more seconds for synchronous operations", "matchAnyRunNumber": "false",     "": "Forces post-processing triggers to match any run, useful when running with AliECS"
+      }
     }
   }